spamegg1/tarski/README.md

 ```

 You can add or remove blocks interactively.
-Unfortunately editing the formulas inside the interface is not supported yet.
 To edit the formulas, close the window, edit them in your IDE, then restart.

 ### Imports